 A: GeneDx is not a participating provider with any state Medicaid plan.
-For patients with Medicaid, please have Medicaid contact our Accounts Specialist, Beverly Jubela (email@example.com) , 301-519-2100 x106.
+For patients with Medicaid, please have Medicaid contact our Accounts Specialist, Beverly Jubela (firstname.lastname@example.org) , 301-519-2100 x6106.
 GeneDx will do our best to negotiate a price and arrange an individual contract directly with Medicaid for the services ordered by a physician.
 State Medicaid plans that have refused to negotiate with and/or pay GeneDx for services rendered include New York, Maryland, Arizona and California.
 Please be aware that we are unlikely to have successful negotiations with these plans, and that very rarely we cannot come to an appropriate agreement with other Medicaid plans as well.

 Q: Can I set up an institutional billing account?

 A: There is generally no need to set up an account with us if you are shipping specimens from a hospital laboratory or physician's office.
 Simply provide the contact information (name, phone and fax numbers, and address) to which we can mail an invoice and CPT codes for the services rendered.